Flows#

 Setting Runtime Settings of a Flow#

-In the same settings window mentioned in the previous section there is another tab called Run.
+In the same settings window mentioned in the previous section, there is another tab called Run.
 In this tab there are runtime settings that you can change for a flow.
 There is also an NLS and Format tab but these are not implemented in the SDK yet.
 These settings include the environment for the flow, the warning limit, and the max job retention.
 These settings (along with the runtime parameters) can also be changed per job, which is explained in this section: Editing Runtime Settings.

 In the SDK, you can change the runtime settings of a flow by directly editing the configuration property of a BatchFlow.
 There are 4 different fields you can change.

 environment: The internal name of the batch environment to use.
-To find the internal name of a batch environment you can either list out all internal names withlist_batch_environments()or callget_batch_environment()with the display name.warn_limit: The number of warnings before the stages are stopped.
+To find the internal name of a batch environment you can either list all internal names withlist_batch_environments()or callget_batch_environment()with the display name.warn_limit: The number of warnings before the stages are stopped.
 Takes anintgreater than 0 or None for no limit.retention_days: The number of days to keep a job run.
 Cannot be set ifretention_amountis also set.
 Takes anintgreater than 0 or None for no limit.retention_amount: The number of job runs to keep in total.
 Cannot be set ifretention_daysis also set.
 Takes anintgreater than 0 or None for no limit.

 >>> batch_flow.configuration.environment='default_datastage_px'